-If you wish to fly to Antigua in the Caribbean from the UK then you will need to go direct from Gatwick airport in the south of England.
-You might have an option to fly from Heathrow or Manchester stopping at least once.
+If you wish to fly to Antigua ANU in the Caribbean from the UK, then you will need to go direct from London airports.

 This would be a shame though as part of the attraction for visiting Antigua is that you can get there in approximately 8.5 hours from the UK DIRECT!
 You might if In season (November to April) try to get a flight from Manchester with Thomas Cook Airlines.
 They can also be great fares so definitely check them out directly as you might not find them with Skyscanner– not everyone uses them!
 Currently from the UK TUI do not fly or do holidays to Antigua.

 So try and find a direct LGW to ANU flight and arrange travel to from Gatwick.
 Maybe this means that people who visit Antigua are living close to the south or in touching distance of Gatwick.
 Myself it involves a drive af 2.25hrs.
 If you add the time at the airport its not so bad for a week to get to a tropical destination with the qualities of Antigua.

 If you are looking at Antigua from Canada then you are in luck.
 There are some really cheap packages available to various resorts on an all inclusive basis.
 Also flights are probably as cheap as anywhere, being further away from the USA you might expect they would be more but currently as of 2018 this is not the case.
 If you are flying from the USA then you have a lot of options especially if you don't go direct.
 Take a look at options from skyscanner to get to Antigua.

 How to Find the Cheapest Fares to Antigua?

 My biggest tip for a while is ba holidays, that is British Airways not Best Antigua!
 Where you get a flight and a big discount for booking a resort on top.
 They offer all inclusive properties which is a theme you ought to buy into in Antigua.